Tax Deduction for Assisted Reproductive (AR) Service expenses

 A:

 Yes.
-Although you need not attach the Proof to support your claim when you file your tax return, you should retain the documentary evidence for 6 years after the expiration of the relevant year of assessment for verification when required.
+Although you need not attach the documents to support your claim when you file your tax return, you should retain the Proof and relevant receipts for 6 years after the expiration of the relevant year of assessment for verification when required by the Inland Revenue Department.

 Q:

-If I cannot product the proof for qualifying AR service expenses (the Proof) to support my claim, what will be the consequences?
+If I cannot produce the proof for qualifying AR service expenses (the Proof) to support my claim, what will be the consequences?

 A: